Majorette (toy manufacturer)

-Majorette is a German toy and model cars brand owned by Simba Dickie Group.
+Majorette is a German model car brand owned by the Simba Dickie Group.

-Originally from France, their products are scale model vehicles, particularly Matchbox-like 3 inches long diecast models (scales between 1/55th and 1/76th).
+Previously a French company founded in 1961, their products are scale model vehicles, particularly Matchbox-like 3 inches long diecast models (scales between 1:55th and 1:76th).
+Newer models are made in Thailand.

 History

-The company was founded in 1961 in Lyon, France by Émile Véron, of the family that also created Norev (the Véron family name spelled backwards).
-Initially, model railways and accessories were made and the firm was known as "Rail-Route Jouets".
-By 1964, the first cars came to market, and in 1966, the name was changed to Majorette.
-The company soon became main toy car manufacturer of his home country.
+The company Rail-Route Jouets was founded in 1961 in Lyon, France by Émile Véron, of the family that also created Norev (the Véron family name spelled backwards).
+Initially, model railways and accessories were made.
+By 1964, the first cars came to market under the name "Majorette".
+The first model was a BRM Formula One car.
+In 1966, the name of the company was changed to Majorette.

+Majorette soon became the largest French toy car manufacturer.
 The main competition was Matchbox of Hackney, London, but also German Siku and later, conceptually, Japanese Tomica.
 Though French cars like Peugeot and Renault were emphasized, other licensed marques included European brands, and North American vehicles from General Motors, Ford, and Chrysler.
 Japanese Nissan and Toyota are also represented.